ibm-cloud-docs/Registry/registry_notices_retention.md

 ## Original announcement
 {: #registry_notices_retention_announce}

-The original announcement that this notification mirrors is [{{site.data.keyword.registrylong_notm}} Introduces Retention Policies](https://www.ibm.com/blog/announcement/ibm-cloud-container-registry-introduces-retention-policies/){: external} and it was published on 9 October 2019.
+The original announcement was published on 9 October 2019.